 Window shopping with video

 Video is also driving sales across home décor.
 Consumers are using You Tube and Facebook reviews as a research tool.
 A recent Comscore report on home décor sales in the US reported that one in five purchases were made after watching a video review.
 Video is a powerful way to promote products, especially when they can’t be demonstrated live.
-During 2020, Instagram launched the Reels feature on its app to rival Tik Tok.
-The ability to tag products from your store in IGTV video and Reels video has arrived.
-It won’t be long before Facebook also includes these channels in its advertising promotion.
-Increase your reach to potential customers through this engaging medium.
+The Instagram Reels feature now rivals Tik Tok.
+However I would argue Instagram has an edge on quality of content with creators producing slick elegant reels to showcase product features.
+The ability to tag products from your store in Reels video and now advertise your reels increases your reach to potential customers through this engaging medium.